Amritsar Itinerary: 48-Hour Guide Timed to the Hour

 For the Partition Museum, go in the morning.
 Not because it closes early (open until 6:00 pm), but because the emotional weight benefits from having time to decompress afterwards.
 Entering at 4:00 pm and emerging at 6:00 pm onto a street food crawl is a poor sequence.

 Return to the Golden Temple twice.
 The dawn version and the lit-night version are genuinely different experiences of the same place.
-This itinerary builds in both.
+This Amritsar itinerary builds in both.
 The second visit is where the first one makes sense.

 Amritsar Travel Guide: Frequently Asked Questions